O-Log-N/Hare-IDL/STYLE-GUIDE.md

 4. #define MY_STRING "abracadabra" //see below on #defines
 5. #ifndef INCLUDE_FILE_NAME_INCLUDED //"include guard"
 6. **MUST NOT** use identifiers starting with an underscore OR containing adjacent double underscore (technically reserved for C++)
+7. Classes and functions which are used ONLY for debugging purposes (such as "dumpSomething()") SHOULD start with Dbg*/dbg*() respectively

 ### I.2 On includes